1894 Boston Beaneaters season

 The 1894 Boston Beaneaters season was the 24th season of the franchise.
-The team finished in third place in the National League with a record of 83–49, 8 games behind the Baltimore Orioles.
-They hold the MLB record for most runs scored in a single season by one team with 1,220, a stunning 9.24 runs per contest.
+The team finished in third place in the National League with a record 83–49–1, 8.0 games behind the Baltimore Orioles and 5.0 games behind the New York Giants.
+As of 2025, the 1894 Beaneaters hold the MLB record for the most runs scored in a single season by one team with 1,220, a stunning 9.17 runs per contest; however, they also allowed 1,002 runs (7.53 runs allowed per game), the 33rd-most in baseball history.

 Regular season

 The Beaneaters' home park, the South End Grounds, was destroyed in a fire on May 15.
 The team played their home games at Congress Street Grounds until the rebuilt park opened on July 20.